a private matter

 Abortion by Pill is a safe and effective way to end an early pregnancy by using medicine.
 You must be at least 18 years of age to receive a medical abortion.

-The non-surgical abortion process commonly known as RU486 / medical abortion may be used up to 9 weeks (63 days) from your last menstrual period (LMP).
+The non-surgical abortion process also known as RU486 / medical abortion may be used up to 10 weeks (70 days) from your last menstrual period (LMP).
+It is way to end pregnancy with medicine, without using instruments or surgery.

 - On the day of your appointment you will receive an ultrasound and laboratory work.

-- A counselor will meet with you to review all instructions, give you your medications and answer your questions.
+- A clinician will meet with you to review all instructions, give you your medications and answer your questions.

-- You’ll meet with the doctor and then take the first pill (Mifeprex) in the office.
-Within 48 hours you will use the second pills (misoprostol/Cytotec) at home.
+- You will take the first pill (Mifeprex) in the office.
+Within 48 hours you will use the second pills (misoprostol) at home.
 The combination of the two medicines will cause you to bleed and in most cases end the pregnancy within a few hours of using the second medicine at home.

 - You’ll return in 3 weeks to make sure everything worked properly.